>> Important Note: Due to some changes in the schedule, we will reduce this year's program to seven days!

 In the upcoming Body Mapping Lab we want to focus on the creation process of a movement and embodied research.
-Over nine days we will execute several performance and somatic practices on different locations inside and outside of Teufelsberg.
+Over seven days we will execute several performance and somatic practices on different locations inside and outside of Teufelsberg.
 In addition to that, we will develop a type of research diary based on a selection of texts and as well on our experiences and thoughts.
 Starting point of our daily activities will be the S-Bahn Station Grunewald from where we will explore different walks up to Teufelsberg (the 3,0 kilometres walk takes around 30 minutes).
 Once we are there, we will spend the rest of the day immersing ourselves into the program which is dedicated to the following topic areas:

 >> Performative Ethnography / Anja Schwanhäußer (Guest: Richard Rabensaat)